 1. Introduction

 The central nervous system plays a major role in the regulation of metabolic balance and energy homeostasis (Brobeck, 1946)(McNay et al., 2012; Schwartz et al., 2013; Thaler et al., 2012).
 It modulates the body’s supply and demand for energy at a number of different levels ranging from complex behavioral circuits such as reward or motivation (Simon et al., 2017), to regions governing energy expenditure, food intake (Woods, Lotter, McKay, & Porte, 1979) and glucose control (Schwartz et al., 2013).
 The arcuate nucleus of the hypothalamus (ARC) has been shown to be one of the core control centers regulating metabolism and energy expenditure.
-Here, POMC and AgRP respond to signaling cues from the periphery (Cowley et al., 2001; Fan, Boston, Kesterson, Hruby, & Cone, 1997) such as leptin (Cowley et al., 2001; Faouzi et al., 2007), insulin (Belgardt & Brüning, 2010)or ghrelin (Cowley et al., 2003).
+Here, POMC and AgRP neurons respond to signaling cues from the periphery (Cowley et al., 2001; Fan, Boston, Kesterson, Hruby, & Cone, 1997) such as leptin (Cowley et al., 2001; Faouzi et al., 2007), insulin (Belgardt & Brüning, 2010)or ghrelin (Cowley et al., 2003).
 In obesity, the ARC has been shown to enter an inflammation-like state, disrupting its normal homeostatic function (Thaler et al., 2012).
-(De Souza et al., 2005)(Schur et al., 2015; Thaler et al., 2012; Valdearcos et al., 2017)signals.
+In this situation, both ARC neurons (De Souza et al., 2005) and glial cells (Schur et al., 2015; Thaler et al., 2012; Valdearcos et al., 2017) release and respond to inflammatory signals.

 Astrocytes and microglia have important regulatory function within the CNS, responding to noxious stimuli, such as physical trauma, neurodegeneration, hypoxia or cancer (Ridet, Privat, Malhotra, & Gage, 1997).
 In these situations, astrocytes and microglia become activated in a process known as reactive gliosis (RG).
-RG is characterized by morphological changes such as increased cell size, enlarged, lengthened processes and an increase in proliferation (Ridet et al., 1997).(Thaler et al., 2012). astrocytic and microglial RG occurs prior to an increase in body weight (Valdearcos et al., 2017) suggesting that diet content is one of the main driving factors for RG in obesity.
+RG is characterized by morphological changes such as increased cell size, enlarged, lengthened processes and an increase in proliferation (Ridet et al., 1997).
+Previously, in mice fed a HFD the amount of reactive astrocytes and microglia in the ARC was increased (Thaler et al., 2012).
+Importantly, astrocytic and microglial RG occurs prior to an increase in body weight (Valdearcos et al., 2017) suggesting that diet content is one of the main driving factors for RG in obesity.
 Switching mice from HFD to standard chow results in normalization of body weight and amelioration of associated metabolic disturbances after several weeks (Fischer et al., 2017), including a reversal of RG in the ARC (Berkseth et al., 2014).
 Pharmacological treatment of diet-induced obese (DIO) mice with gut derived peptides, such as the GLP-1 analogue Exendin-4 (EX4) have been successful in transiently reducing body weight (Müller et al., 2012).
 How pharmacologically aided weight loss affects and possibly ameliorates RG has so far not been examined.
 Here, using a diet switch to chow, calorie restriction (CR) and EX4 treatment, we tested how these mild to drastic weight loss regimes may impact RG after chronic DIO in mice.

 2. Methods: